pingcap/docs/tidb-resource-control.md

 > **Note:**
 >
-> This feature is not available on [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless) clusters.
+> This feature is not available on [TiDB Cloud Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless) clusters.

 As a cluster administrator, you can use the resource control feature to create resource groups, set quotas for resource groups, and bind users to those groups.